sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/best-practice/index.md

 ---
 layout: default
 title: F.A.Q. and best practice using sitespeed.io
-description: Here we keep questions that gets asked on our Slack channel or frequently on Github.
+description: Here we keep questions that gets asked on our Slack channel or frequently on GitHub.
 keywords: best practice, faq
 nav: documentation
 category: sitespeed.io